Skip to main content ↓

 • Invest in Training For Your Team: When your team has access to training materials (online courses, in-person instruction, tickets to conferences, etc.), they’ll be able to learn the latest sales strategies and techniques.
 They can then incorporate these strategies into their own sales tactics and improve their close rates.

 • Create Sales Enablement Content: True to its name, sales enablement content is any piece of content that helps salespeople sell more products.
-Sales enablement content can come in a variety of different forms, such as case studies, whitepapers, and informational blog posts.
+It can take various forms, such as case studies, whitepapers, and informational blog posts.
 When your team has access to these kinds of materials, they’ll be better equipped to close more deals.
-For more on the why and how of sales enablement content, read our guide.

 • Focus on Higher-Quality Leads: Lastly, you can improve your team’s sales numbers by focusing on higher-quality leads.
-If a prospect is still in the “researching” stage, they’re much more difficult to sell to than one who is active and engaged.
-Your reps should be focusing on folks who are ready to buy sooner rather than later.
-Among these leads, some will simply be more lucrative than others—bigger sale, more money, etc.—and should be handled accordingly by the sales team.
-By reevaluating the quality of leads your sales team focuses on, you’ll be able to quickly boost your sales numbers without changing too much else.
+If a prospect is still in the “researching” stage, they’re much more challenging to sell to than one active and engaged.
+Your reps should focus on folks ready to buy sooner rather than later.
+Among these leads, some will simply be more lucrative than others—bigger sales, more money, etc.—and should be handled accordingly by the sales team.
+By re-evaluating the quality of leads your sales team focuses on, you can quickly boost your sales numbers without changing too much else.

 These two strategies aren’t mutually exclusive.
 You can create a plan to generate more leads and improve your average close rate at the same time.